(First published June 2016, last updated July 2025)

-Until recently, I thought blisters were a necessary and unavoidable evil.
+When I first began long-distance walking, I thought blisters were a necessary and unavoidable evil.

 As someone who often walks 15—20 kilometres (10—12 miles) each day on a regular holiday, I’ve always suffered from tiny water blisters on the balls of my feet.
 Each night, I’d slice them open, release the liquid and cover them with a large band-aid before starting over the next morning.
 The little bit of padding in a band-aid (maybe two) was all I needed to feel OK and do it again another day.
-I assumed this was the price to be paid for choosing style over practicality in walking shoes!

-A few years ago, I spent three weeks walking in Burgundy before heading back to Paris for a week with friends and another week walking part of the Chemin de Saint-Jacques du-Puy.
+Many years ago, I spent three weeks walking in Burgundy before heading back to Paris for a week with friends and another week walking part of the Chemin de Saint-Jacques du-Puy.
 By the time I reached Paris, my feet were a bit messy.
-By the time we finished the week of walking, my feet were too gory to look at!
+By the time we finished the week of walking, my feet were too damaged to look at!
 Each afternoon, as I stopped walking, the blood pooled in my feet and created a vacuum in my boots.
 I’d have to lie with my feet in the air until the blood dispersed and I could get my boots off.

 Despite all of us wearing the exact same très confortable et sensible Merrill walking shoes, my friends survived relatively unscathed!
 And ironically (but for reasons easily explained by my podiatrist), my feet hurt the LEAST when I was walking and the most when we stopped for lunch!